wp-cool-tools/speed-contact-bar/README.txt

 Your web server needs an extra line in the configuration file:
 `AddType image/svg+xml svg`

-For Apache servers the configuration file is called ‘.htaccess’.
+For Apache servers, the configuration file is called ‘.htaccess’.

 = I want to switch off the contact bar for a while without losing all settings.
 How? =